Back to index of justice, government, and education pages by Donald Sauter.

 Every presidential action will be in accord with majority will.

 If you absolutely insist on elaboration, try this: As president, I will act as a simple conduit for the combined intelligence of the nation on every issue.
-If you need more that that, please jump to the great "Dark Horse" interview in this page.
+If you need more than that, please jump to the great "Dark Horse" interview in this page.
+Or, for something much drier, view my answers to Project Vote Smart's "Political Courage Test".
+(Hit "Expand all".)

 Let that swirl until it clicks.
 Apply it to every issue you can think of, and tell me where the people would get the "wrong" answer -- whatever that means, considering that the majority decision will necessarily make the most people the most happy.